 In 2016 the School celebrated its best ever GCSE results, including a 70% increase in the A* grades.
 With 45% of all results at A*-A and 77% at A*-B, these new highs are a reflection of the success currently enjoyed at the School.
 At A level, 14.2% of all grades achieved were at A*, with 57% at A*-B.

 Academic achievement is enhanced by an outstanding array of sporting, artistic, musical, dramatic and other enrichment opportunities.

 If you would like to arrange a visit to the School, please contact Mrs Kathy Webster, Admissions Officer on 01622 845206 or by email email@example.com

 We hold four Open Morning each academic year.
-The next one will take place on Saturday 3rd March 2018.
+Our next Open Morning is on Saturday 28th April.

 For further information, and to register for our next Open Morning, please visit the Sutton Valence School website at www.svs.org.uk